SeanMcP/talks/the-next-generation-of-front-end-architecture/index.md

 # About me

-- Software Engineer at Khan Academy
+- Software Engineer
-- Formerly Niche.com (Pittsburgh) and TSYS (Atlanta)
-- Focused on all areas of front-end development
+  - Focused on front-end web development
+- Currently work for Khan Academy
+  - Non-profit that provides free, world-class education for anyone, anywhere
+- Formerly
+  - Niche.com (Pittsburgh)
+  - TSYS (Atlanta)
+  - Classroom teacher
+- Live in Pittsburgh, PA

+---

+# About this talk

+Learn about the next generation of front-end architecture

+1. A brief history of serving websites
+2. The rise of single-page applications
+3. Return to multi-page applications
+4. Examples
+5. Recommendations

 ---